 If you’ve been sending out cold prospecting emails and sales pitches on auto-pilot lately, then you’re going to have to stop.

-With GDPR, you can’t send automated sales emails to prospects without getting their permission first.
+With GDPR, you cannot send automated sales emails to prospects without getting their permission first.
 This includes product demo, quick catch up and “just reaching out” emails, or any other form of communication that your prospects didn’t ask to receive.

 In the example below, it’s clear that no attempt has been made to reach out to me by phone and therefore falls under direct marketing communications.